publiccodenet/brand/logo/readme.md

 ## Mark

-The mark of the Foundation For Public Code may be used with the name or by itself.
+The mark of the Foundation for Public Code may be used with the name or by itself.
 When used by itself make sure to position it so it can stand out from its surroundings.

 > <img src="mark.svg" height="100">